SAP/abap-atc-cr-cv-s4hc/README.md

 2. In the attributes of the check enter the URL to this git repository https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfoLatest.json

-Optional: use another json file with a different content.
-For S/4 HANA Cloud, public edition please use the same URL aove and attach the current file objectReleaseInfoLatest.json
+Optional: Use another json file with a different content.
+For S/4 HANA Cloud, public edition please use the same URL above and attach the current file objectReleaseInfoLatest.json
 For S/4 HANA Cloud, private edition or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename